-POL-1 American Politics or POL-1H Honors American Politics POL-21 Latinx Politics (Same as ETS-21)
+POL-1/1H Honors American Politics or Honors

+POL-23 Race, Ethnicity, and Politics in America (Same as ETS-23)

 Note: Moreno Valley College's POL-1/1H or ETS/POL-21 fulfills the CSU graduation requirement in both U.S. government and California state and local government.
-Students who have completed ETS/POL-23, or who have received a score of 3 or higher on the AP U.S. Government and Politics exam, or who have taken a U.S. government class at an out-of-state institution may have fulfilled the U.S. government requirement but will still need to fulfill the California state and local government in order to graduate from the CSU.
+Students who have completed ETS/POL-23, or who have received a score of 3 or higher on the AP U.S. Government and Politics exam, or who have taken a U.S. government class at an out-of-state institution may have fulfilled the U.S. government requirement but will still need to fulfill the

+California state and local government in order to graduate from the CSU.

-New CSU GE Ethnic Studies requirement - Beginning in Fall 21 the CSU has implemented an Ethnic Studies requirement, which is now CSU GE area F. Currently at Moreno Valley College ETS/HIS 14, ETS/HIS 15, ETS/POL-21 and 23 are approved to satisfy this requirement.
+New CSU GE Ethnic Studies requirement - Beginning in Fall 2021 the CSU has implemented an Ethnic Studies requirement, which is now CSU GE area F. Currently at Moreno Valley College ETS/HIS 14, ETS/HIS 15, ETS/POL-21 and 23 are approved to satisfy this requirement.
 See the 21-22 CSU GE pattern and consult with a counselor for complete details.